-Now that your summer blooms are beginning to fade out, it’s a perfect time to incorporate plants for fall color.
-Here a just a few of our favorite fall plants that we’re sure you’ll love too:
+As the Virginia summer fades, so do its blooms.
+It’s a perfect time to incorporate plants for fall color.
+Here are a few of our favorite fall plants that thrive in our region’s climate:

 Asters